Kingdom of Libya: 2011 Libyan revolution

 Although the king and the crown prince died in exile and most of the younger generation of Libyans were born after the monarchy, the Senussi dynasty has enjoyed somewhat of a comeback during the 2011 Libyan civil war, especially in the dynasty's traditional stronghold of Cyrenaica.
 Opposition demonstrators to Colonel Gaddafi used the old tricolour flag of the monarchy, some carried portraits of the king, and played the old national anthem Libya, Libya, Libya.
 Two of the surviving Senussi exiles were planning to return to Libya to support the protestors.

 Government

 The United Kingdom of Libya was a constitutional and hereditary monarchy with legislative power being exercised by the monarch in conjunction with parliament.

 King

 The King was defined by the constitution as the supreme head of state.
 Before he is able to assume constitutional powers the King would need to take an oath before a joint session of the Senate and the House of Representatives.
-All laws passed by parliament needed to be sanctioned and promulgated by the king.
+All laws passed by Parliament of the Kingdom of Libya needed to be sanctioned and promulgated by the king.
 It was also the king's responsibility to open and close the sessions of Parliament, it is also his responsibility to dissolve the House of Representatives in line with the constitution.
 The king was head of the kingdom's armed forces.